linkion/class-reservation/README.md

 **Backend**

 Rust Rocket server with REST
-using websockets to update all clients of changes to registrations using sqlx to connect server with SQL database
+using server-sent events to update all clients of changes to registrations

+using [diesel](https://diesel.rs) to connect server with postgres SQL database

 ## Possible Challenges
 * learning the web framework Yew